 It is important to remember to wear clothing that will not detract from you in the picture.
 It is recommended that you wear solid colors and in group shots, that all family members wear clothes that are from "the same family."
 Collared shirts are recommended for the men and shirts with short or long sleeves for the women.
 Please keep your jewelry to a minimum.

 Getting everyone ready for a session can be stressful and no one picks up on the tension more quickly than the kids.
 Believe it or not, you are going to have fun getting your picture taken.
 Please communicate that to your kids and they will be great.
 I have 3 sons and have coached soccer so I have pretty much seen it all.
 Needless to say, I love kids!

 The relationship and communication between the photographer and bride and groom is so important.
 For that reason, most of my packages include an engagement session.
-Not only are these fun and relaxed images of you as a couple that you can use for your sign in board or book but the session is a time when we can really get to know each other and talk further about what you want for your wedding.
+Not only are these fun and relaxed images of you as a couple that you can use for your sign-in board or book, but the session is a time when we can really get to know each other and talk further about what you want for your wedding.

 Please feed your pet about an hour before our session and give yourself plenty of time to prepare.
 Your nervousness will go straight down your leash.
 Please bring your dog’s favorite toy and plenty of treats.
 I will spend the first 10 minutes, or however long it takes, getting to know him/her and gaining trust.
-Then the fun will begin!
+Then the fun begins!